What is Fraudulent Transfer

-NOTE: Sham transfers means fictitious transfer/Benami transfer which is outside the scope of this section.
+Note: Sham transfers mean fictitious transfer/Benami transfer, which is outside the scope of this section.

-NOTE: Section 53 is applicable to transfers only of immovable properties.
+Note: Section 53 applies to transfers only of immovable properties.
 The provisions of this section do not apply to a transfer of movable property.

-Privy Council held that transfer of property by a debtor to one creditor in preference of the other is not a fraudulent transfer with intent to defeat or delay the interest of another creditors.
+Privy Council held that transfer of property by a debtor to one creditor in preference of the other is not a fraudulent transfer with the intent to defeat or delay the interest of other creditors.

-Hon’ble Supreme Court held that the creditor may claim the attachment of the property of the debtor to protect the mortgage money.
+Hon’ble Supreme Court held that the creditor might claim the attachment of the property of the debtor to protect the mortgage money.

-No separate suit will be filed by the creditor for attachment, the creditor may seek attachment of the property in section 53.
+The creditor will file no separate suit for attachment, and the creditor may seek attachment of the property in section 53.

 The burden of proof lies on the creditors to show that the transfer was made to defeat or delay the creditor.

-Section 53 (2) provides that gratuitous transfer of an immovable property with intent to defraud a subsequent transferee shall be voidable at the option of subsequent transferee.
+Section 53 (2) of TPA, provides that gratuitous transfer of immovable property with the intent to defraud a subsequent transferee shall be voidable at the option of the subsequent transferee.

-A makes a gift of house to B in January 1990.
-In February 1990, A sells the same house to C. Here, B and C are two claimants of same property.
+A makes a gift of a house to B in January 1990.
+In February 1990, A sells the same house to C. Here, B and C are two claimants of the same property.

-The general rule is that first transferee has preference over the second.
-Under this sub-section it is provided that if first transfer is proved to be fraudulent, the subsequent transfer shall prevail over the previous one.
+The general rule is that the first transferee has preference over the second.
+Under this sub-section, it is provided that if the first transfer is proved to be fraudulent, the subsequent transfer shall prevail over the previous one.